A simple comparison graphic showing Make vs Workato vs eZintegrations with brief summaries of their integration capabilities.

 • Encryption at rest and in transit: Protects data during storage and transfer

-• Role-based access control (RBAC): Limits access based on user roles
+• Role-Based Access Control (RBAC): Limits access based on user roles

 • Audit trails: Tracks integration activity for compliance

-• Make: Adequate for SMB use cases
+• Adequate for SMB use cases

-• Workato: Strong governance, regional data centers, compliance alignment
+• Regional data centers and compliance alignment

-• eZintegrations: Encryption, RBAC, secure connectors, and compliance support for regulated industries
+• Compliance support for regulated industries

 Use case: